jadu/pulsar/docs/_form-helpers/toggle.md

 Option        | Type   | Description
 ------------- | ------ | -------------------------------------------------------
-checked       | bool   | Whether the input is checked form          | string | Specify one or more forms this label belongs to id            | string | A unique identifier, will also be applied as the label's `for` attribute indeterminate | bool   | Shows the checkbox as [-], overrides the value of `checked`
+checked       | bool   | Whether the input is checked disabled      | bool   | Stops the element from being interactive if true form          | string | Specify one or more forms this label belongs to id            | string | A unique identifier, will also be applied as the label's `for` attribute indeterminate | bool   | Shows the checkbox as [-], overrides the value of `checked`